ITT – Inspiring Minds and Changing Lives

 What is School Direct?

 Our family of Alliance Schools now exceeds forty and demand continues to grow.
-This provides you a wide scope of different schools for your placements and a good chance of future employment once you successfully complete the training.
+This provides you a wide scope of different schools for your placements and ae excellent chance of future employment once you successfully complete the training.

-The School Direct programme is the government's preferred method for training teachers.
 We offer the School Direct Training Route in partnership with the University of Northampton.
 This form of training offers you an opportunity to become more immersed in school life so that you are well-prepared to meet the demands of a teaching role when you qualify with QTS and with a PGCE.
+You can also begin studying for a Masters degree as part of your ITT training.
 It is the aim of our School Direct Programme to provide a network of opportunities to facilitate employment at the end of the course.
-The Initial Teacher Training that we offer is School Direct Primary: aged 5-11
+The Initial Teacher Training that we offer is School Direct Early Year 3-7 years and Primary: aged 5-11 years.

 For further information please visit http://www.education.gov.uk/getintoteaching